Skip to main content

 Child care safety guidance for parents, operators and staff.

-The Public Health Guidance for Communicable Disease (including COVID-19) Management in Child Care Settings is intended to support child care service providers to manage infections, including COVID-19.
+The Public Health Guidance for Communicable Disease Management in Child Care Settings is intended to reduce the impact of communicable diseases, such as COVID-19 and influenza, on their operations.

 The guidance is summarized below.

-Child care programs operating in First Nation communities should follow the requirements and processes set out by their First Nation leadership and/or emergency response committee.
+Child care programs operating in First Nation communities should follow the requirements and processes set out by their First Nation leadership.

 Attending child care safely